Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Affine spheres, cubic differentials and -structures

 where $X$ and $Y$ are any vector fields tangent to $M$.
 We always equip $M$ with the orientation given by the induced volume form $\omega$.

-A centro-affine surface $M\subset\mathbb{R}^3\setminus\{0\}$ is locally convex with $0$ lying on the concave side if and only if the centro-affine second fundamental form $g$ of $M$ is a Riemann metric.
-If furthermore the volume form $\dif\vol_g$ of $g$ coincides with the induced volume form $\omega$, then $M$ is an \emph{affine sphere of affine curvature $-1$ centered at $0$}, which we simply call an affine sphere throughout this paper.
-The affine second fundamental form $g$ is also known as the \emph{Blaschke metric} of the affine sphere.
-The condition $\dif\vol_g=\omega$ actually signifies that the position vector of each point on $M$ coincides with the \emph{affine normal}, a transversal vector field canonically assigned to every locally convex surface in $\mathbb{R}^3$ in a $\SL(3,\mathbb{R})\ltimes\mathbb{R}^3$-equivariant way.
+A centro-affine surface $M\subset\mathbb{R}^3\setminus\{0\}$ is locally convex with the origin $0$ lying on the concave side if and only if the centro-affine second fundamental form $g$ of $M$ is a Riemann metric. $M$ is called an \emph{hyperbolic affine sphere centered at $0$}, or simply an \emph{affine sphere}, if furthermore the volume form $\dif\vol_g$ of $g$ coincides with the induced volume form $\omega$.
+The affine second fundamental form $g$ is known as the \emph{Blaschke metric} in this case. \begin{remark} The condition $\dif\vol_g=\omega$ signifies that the position vector $\overrightarrow{0p}$ for each $p\in M$ coincides with the \emph{affine normal} of $M$ at $p$. \end{remark}

-A centro-affine immersion of an oriented surface $S$ into $\mathbb{R}^3$ (\ie an orientation preserving immersion with locally centro-affine image) yields intrinsic data $(\nabla,g,\omega)$ on $S$.
+A centro-affine immersion of an oriented surface $S$ into $\mathbb{R}^3$ induces intrinsic data $(\nabla,g,\omega)$ on $S$.
 In the same way as how immersions of a surface into the Euclidean $3$-space $\mathbb{E}^3$ are locally determined up to isometries of $\mathbb{E}^3$ by a pair of $2$-tensors (the first and second fundamental form) satisfying a compatibility condition (Gauss and Codazzi equations), centro-affine immersions are locally determined up to $\SL(3,\mathbb{R})$ by these intrinsic data, with a compatibility condition.

-For affine spherical immersions, the intrinsic data with compatibility condition are equivalent to the data $(g,\ve{\phi})$ of Blaschke metric $g$ plus a holomorphic cubic differential $\ve{\phi}$ (under the complex structure given by $g$ and the orientation) satisfying the vortex equation $\kappa_g=-1+\|\ve{\phi}\|^2_g$, also known as \emph{Wang's equation} in this setting.
-Indeed, while $\omega=\dif\vol_g$ by definition, $\nabla$ is given by $g$ and $\ve{\phi}$ through the relation
+For affine spherical immersions, the intrinsic data with compatibility condition are equivalent to the data $(g,\ve{\phi})$ consisting of the Blaschke metric $g$ and a holomorphic cubic differential $\ve{\phi}$ (with respect to the complex structure given by $g$ and the orientation) satisfying the vortex equation $\kappa_g=-1+\|\ve{\phi}\|^2_g$, also known as \emph{Wang's equation} in this setting.
+In fact, $\nabla$ is given by $g$ and $\ve{\phi}$ through

 where $\widehat{\nabla}$ denotes the Levi-Civita connection of $g$.
 We call $\ve{\phi}$ the \emph{normalized Pick differential} of the affine sphere. \begin{remark} More commonly considered in the literature is the \emph{Pick differential} $\ve{\psi}=\frac{1}{\sqrt{2}}\ve{\phi}$, for which the relation (\ref{eqn_pickdef}) does not have the $\frac{1}{\sqrt{2}}$ fact, but Wang's equation becomes $\kappa_g=-1+2\|\ve{\psi}\|^2_g$.
 The advantage of the equation we use is that the flat metric $g=|\ve{\phi}|^\frac{2}{3}=|\phi(z)|^\frac{2}{3}|\dz|^2$ provides a solution away from the zeros of $\ve{\phi}$. \end{remark}